Nuclear fission and uranium fuel

-The right amount of kinetic energy to give the best possible split for the most energy in uranium fission is about the same as the neutron would have if it were at room temperature.
-It would be travelling at about 2.2Km per second, these neutrons are called “thermal neutrons”.
+The right amount of kinetic energy to give the best possible split for the most energy in uranium fission is relatively small.
+It is about the same as the neutron would have if it were a gas at room temperature.
+It would be travelling at about 2.2Km per second.
+These neutrons are called “thermal neutrons”.

 Where does nuclear fission energy come from?

 The graph shows how the binding energy, that is the amount of energy that holds the nucleus of atoms together, varies with the size of the nucleus.

 Smaller atoms, on the line with the blue shading, release energy if they are fused together.
 Larger atoms on the line with the red shading, can release energy if they are split.
 That especially applies to very big atoms like uranium (with the deep red shading).
 The most stable atom is iron 56, at the peak of the curve.

 If a uranium atom were to be split into two fairly equal parts there would be energy released due to the change in binding energy.
 This is as shown by the arrow on the graph.
 On the graph the change doesn’t look much but remember the arrow shows the change of energy for each nucleon.
 In a uranium nucleus there are 235 of neucleons.